tahajid36/KrishiLink-Web/README.md

 KrishiLink is a modern web application that connects farmers, traders, and consumers in one digital space.
 It functions as a social agro network where users can interact directly instead of a traditional buyer-seller model.

+## Project Overview
+**Why I made this project:**
+KrishiLink is a website where farmers can sell their crop directly to the customers in fair prices.
+Also the customers are benefited as they can get fresh crop/vegetables straight out of farm.
+Customers can show interest in crops and farmers can accept or reject.
+It'll connect farmers,traders,consumers in one place and bring them into a network.

 ## Features

 - Users can post what they are growing or selling.